Clint Black: 1993–1999: Continued success

 Black's next album, 1997's Nothin' but the Taillights, was released to mediocre reviews.
 Thom Owens of AllMusic said that the album made no attempt to change his sound, and was "sturdy" but less country than his previous efforts.
 Lead-off single "Still Holding On", a duet with labelmate Martina McBride, became his first single to land outside the top 10, with a number 11 peak that year.
 He soon recovered his chart momentum with the number two "Something That We Do" followed by two straight chart-toppers in the album's Steve Wariner-penned title track and "The Shoes You're Wearing".
 The next two singles – the number 12 "Loosen Up My Strings" and number 29 "You Don't Need Me Now" – were less successful.

-In 1998, he ventured slightly into Big Band Jazz when he recorded a cover of the Christmas song "Rudolph the Red-Nosed Reindeer" for the soundtrack of the animated movie of the same name.
+In 1998, he made a brief foray into big band jazz when he recorded a cover of the Christmas song "Rudolph the Red-Nosed Reindeer" for the soundtrack of the animated movie of the same name.

 In 1999, Black released D'lectrified, which relied completely on acoustic instruments.
-Nevertheless, USAToday thought the "album sounds as full and brash as an electric album since he used creative arrangements and horn sections".
+Nevertheless, USA Today thought the "album sounds as full and brash as an electric album since he used creative arrangements and horn sections".
 Three of the songs on the albums were remakes of previous Black singles.
 Several others featured guest appearances by some of Black's idols, including Waylon Jennings, Kenny Loggins, and Eric Idle.
 The songs tended to be longer than most of those played on country radio, with many stretching more than five minutes.